What is folliculitis?

 What causes folliculitis?

-The most common bacteria that cause the condition are Staphylococcus aureus, which is commonly found on the skin and Pseudomonas, which can be found in swimming pools or spas if they aren’t well chlorinated.
+The most common bacteria that cause the condition are Staphylococcus aureus, which is commonly found on the skin, and Pseudomonas, which can be found in swimming pools or spas if they are not well chlorinated (called hot tub folliculitis).

 Other causes include parasites, yeasts infections such as tinea and some viruses like herpes.
-Skin irritation can also cause folliculitis.
+Skin irritation and ingrown hairs can also cause folliculitis.

 If you think you might have folliculitis, consult a doctor for advice on what treatments to try.